tamucc-comp-bio/classroom_repo_2025/README.md

 #### Graduate Students
 Your "final" is completing your independent project by pushing the last changes to your repo by 12/11 9:45 pm.
-Graduate students have a presentation also on Friday Dec 5 at 1:45PM in Tidal Hall 2nd Floor Grad Student Conf Table.
-All are invited to attend.
+Graduate students have a presentation also on Friday Dec 5 at 1:45PM in the OCNR 241 (same as the lectures).
+Undergrads are invited to attend.

 </p>
 </details>